mfirhas/note/src/ddd.md

 What service is NOT:
 - Service in DDD is NOT service in SOA terms.
-- Service in DDD is NOT doing IO into other(e.g. http, grpc, etc)
+- Service in DDD is NOT doing IO into/from other(e.g. http, grpc, etc)
 - The one that storing IO specifics implementation is called **Application**

 What service is: